gmx-io/gmx-synthetics/README.md

 - Swaps for decrease orders may not be successful, this could result in two output tokens, one output in the collateral token and another in the profit token

+- ETH transfers are sent with NATIVE_TOKEN_TRANSFER_GAS_LIMIT for the gas limit, if the transfer fails due to insufficient gas or other errors, the ETH is send as WETH instead

 - Accounts may receive ETH for ADLs / liquidations, if the account cannot receive ETH then WETH would be sent instead

 - If profit is capped due to MAX_PNL_FACTOR_FOR_TRADERS, the percentage of profit paid out to traders may differ depending on the ordering of when positions are decreased / closed since the cap is re-calculated based on the current state of the pool